Physician Toolkit: Managing Fetal Lung Lesions

 Prognostic tool: CCAM volume ratio, or CVR

-Prenatal management and the overall prognosis of a lung lesion depends on the size and growth of the mass.
+Prenatal lung lesion management and the overall prognosis of a lung lesion depends on the size and growth of the mass.
 Accurate diagnosis is critical.

 At the Center for Fetal Diagnosis and Treatment, prenatal management of lung lesions includes sonographic surveillance during which we obtain measurements that can indicate the severity of the condition and confirm the prenatal differential diagnosis of the lesion.